| |

 Although Shibu Onsen seems out of the way in Japan, I seamlessly added it to my Japan itinerary.

 I made Shibu Onsen a part of my route from Tokyo to Kyoto, even though it’s in the complete wrong direction!
-Granted adding Shibu Onsen added a lot more travel time between the two cities, but it also added experiences we couldn’t get anywhere else.
+Granted adding Shibu Onsen added a lot more travel time between the two cities, but it also added experiences I couldn’t get anywhere else.

 So instead of going directly from Tokyo to Kyoto I detoured to Shibu Onsen, then Kanazawa for a night before finally arriving in Kyoto.